THANKS FOR ALL OF THE NEW LIKES @WWW.FACEBOOK.COM/JENNIFERPARKERMUA

 Why Can’t I wear SPF on the big day?

-A: The same ingredients that block the sun’s rays also reflect the camera’s flash.
+A: The same ingredients that block the sun’s rays also reflect the camera’s flash, often making the skin appear washed-out and pale.